proycon/clam/docs/source/serviceconfiguration.rst

    OAUTH_REVOKE_URL = "https://yourprovider/oauth/revoke"

-If none is set, CLAM’s logout procedure will simply instruct users to clear their browser history and cache, which is clearly sub-optimal.
+If none is set, CLAM’s logout procedure will simply clear the cookies and browser cache.

 The only information CLAM needs from the authorization provider is a username, or often the email address that acts as a username.